capocchi/DEVSimPy/README.md

 ![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=anuraghazra)

 # What is DEVSimPy
-DEVSimPy is an open Source project (under GPL V.3 license) supported by the [SPE](http://http://spe.univ-corse.fr/) (Sciences pour l'Environnement) team of the UMR CNRS 6134 Lab. of the [University of Corsica "Pasquale Paoli"](http://univ-corse.fr).
-This aim is to provide a GUI for the Modeling & Simulation of PyDEVS and [PyPDEVS](http://msdl.cs.mcgill.ca/projects/DEVS/PythonPDEVS) models.
-PyDEVS is an API allowing the implementation of the DEVS formalism in Python language.
-PyPDEVS is the parallel version of PyDEVS based on Parallel DEVS formalism which is an extension of the DEVS formalism.
+DEVSimPy is an open-source project (under GPL V.3 license) supported by the [SPE](http://http://spe.univ-corse.fr/) (Sciences pour l'Environnement) team of the UMR CNRS 6134 Lab. of the [University of Corsica "Pasquale Paoli"](http://univ-corse.fr).
+The project aims to provide a GUI for the Modeling & Simulation of PyDEVS and [PyPDEVS](http://msdl.cs.mcgill.ca/projects/DEVS/PythonPDEVS) models.
+PyDEVS is an API that allows the implementation of the DEVS formalism in the Python language.
+PyPDEVS is the parallel version of PyDEVS based on the Parallel DEVS formalism, which is an extension of the DEVS formalism.

- The DEVSimPy environment has been developed in Python with the [wxPython](http://www.wxpython.org) graphical library without strong dependencies other than the [Scipy](http://www.scipy.org) and the [Numpy](http://www.numpy.org) scientific python libraries.
-The basic idea behind DEVSimPy is to wrap the PyDEVS API with a GUI allowing significant simplification of handling PyDEVS/PyPDEVS models (like the coupling between models or their storage into libraries).
+The DEVSimPy environment has been developed in Python with the [wxPython](http://www.wxpython.org) graphical library without strong dependencies other than the [Scipy](http://www.scipy.org) and the [Numpy](http://www.numpy.org) scientific Python libraries.
+The basic idea behind DEVSimPy is to wrap the PyDEVS API with a GUI, allowing a significant simplification of handling PyDEVS/PyPDEVS models (such as the coupling between models or their storage into libraries).

 # Requirements
 The use of DEVSimPy requires: